resetroot99/The-FAIL-Kit/README.md

 - A 24-chapter playbook on AI failure modes
 - A working Python harness (MIT licensed)

-The paid kit extracts the highest-signal cases for execution integrity and packages them with the runbook, templates, and enforcement code you need to run an audit this week.
+The F.A.I.L.
+Kit extracts the highest-signal cases for execution integrity and packages them with the runbook, templates, and enforcement code you need to run an audit this week.

 **Open-source repo:** github.com/resetroot99/Alis-book-of-fail
 **Documentation:** See repo for full doctrine and case library